c-pullon/Online_Retail_SQL_PowerBI_Project/README.md

     Country VARCHAR(50)
 );
 ```
+**Population**

-**Population.** Bulk insert is used to load data directly from the CSV file into the full_dataset table.
+Bulk insert is used to load data directly from the CSV file into the full_dataset table.
 ```sql
 BULK INSERT Online_Retail.dbo.full_dataset
 FROM 'C:\Users\Charl\Desktop\Online_Retail\Online Retail.csv'